deteque/bind-rpz/README.md

 DNS Firewall based on Bind and Deteque response policy zones (RPZ)

 # Installation
 Create two directories on your server: "/etc/namedb" and "/etc/namedb/zonefiles".
 The namedb directory will be primariy used to store log and configuraton files.
-The /etc/namedb/zonefile directory will be used to store the RPZ zones and joural files.
+The /etc/namedb/zonefile directory will be used to store the RPZ zones and journal files.
 The /etc/namedb directory will be bind mounted when the container is run.
 You can create both directories by: mkdir -p /etc/namedb/zonefiles"

 # Create the root.cache file